 Our goal is prevent adverse outcomes whenever possible.
 At this time, close observation and management of minor illness at home may be a better option than coming in to the office for evaluation.
 With that said, we are continuing to see children for both sick and well visits.
 If you already have a well visit scheduled, you will receive a phone call by our staff the day prior and you will be asked screening questions.
 If we feel that your well visit can and should be postponed due to any potential contacts with COVID-19 or ill symptoms, we will do that.
 If your child is in severe distress or pain, it would be appropriate to be seen in the office.
 Please call the office to speak to the triage nurse and we will help you make that decision.
 If you are scheduled for a sick visit, please call the office when you arrive at the parking lot and remain in your car.
 We will call or text when your child is ready to be seen.
-If your child has a cough and fever, please have them wear a mask.
+If your child has a cough and fever and above the age of 2, please have them wear a mask.
 If you are managing a mild illness at home and the condition worsens, contact the office to schedule an appointment.
 Please answer all screening questions honestly.

 What you should know about the virus